RJ Barrett NBA Playoffs Player Props: Knicks vs. Cavaliers

 RJ Barrett Insights vs. the Cavaliers

-- Barrett is averaging 5.3 three-point field goal attempts per game this season, which is 13.3% of his team's shots from beyond the arc.
+- He's connected on 1.7 threes per game, or 11.7% of his team's makes from beyond the arc this season.

-- Barrett's opponents, the Cavaliers, have the slowest offensive tempo, averaging 98.7 possessions per game, while his Knicks average 101 per game, which ranks 23rd among NBA teams.
+- The Knicks rank 23rd in possessions per game with 101.
+His opponents, the Cavaliers, have the slowest tempo with 98.7 possessions per contest.

-- Defensively, the Cavaliers are ranked No. 1 in the league, giving up 106.9 points per contest.
+- Defensively, the Cavaliers are ranked No. 1 in the NBA, allowing 106.9 points per contest.

-- Giving up 41.2 rebounds per game, the Cavaliers are the second-ranked team in the NBA.
+- The Cavaliers concede 41.2 rebounds per game, ranking second in the league.

-- Looking at assists, the Cavaliers are ranked No. 1 in the NBA, giving up 23 per game.
+- Looking at assists, the Cavaliers are ranked No. 1 in the league, allowing 23 per game.

-- Conceding 11.3 made 3-pointers per game, the Cavaliers are the second-ranked team in the league.
+- In terms of 3-pointers, the Cavaliers have allowed 11.3 makes per contest, second in the league.

 RJ Barrett vs. the Cavaliers